Luzivog/WebtoonReader/README.md

 # Webtoon Reader

-This application is still under development, soon available on playstore & appstore 💻

 ## 🤔 What is this ?

 This project is a full stack mobile application to read webtoons.
 The current most popular webtoon reading application ([WEBTOON](https://www.webtoons.com/en/)) is missing a lot of famous webtoons.
 Therefore I decided to create my own in order to fetch webtoons myself from different websites that do not have a mobile application, increasing the choice for the users.